photoprism/photoprism-docs/docs/getting-started/docker.md

 Easy, isn't it?

-!!! tip "Reducing Server Load"
+!!! info "Reducing Server Load"
     If you're running out of memory - or other system resources - while indexing, please limit the [number of workers](https://docs.photoprism.org/getting-started/config-options/) by setting
     `PHOTOPRISM_WORKERS` to a value less than the number of logical CPU cores.